ddella/OpenSSL/Certificate Information/README.md

 openssl x509 -noout -in server-crt.pem -subject_hash
 ```

-Use this command to see the purpose of the certificate:
+Use this command to see the purpose of certificate:
 ```shell
 openssl x509 -noout -in server-crt.pem -purpose
 ```